DataDog/integrations-core/kafka/README.md

 **The following instructions are for the Datadog agent >= 5.0.
 For agents before that, see the [older documentation][17].**

 Kafka bean names depend on the exact Kafka version you're running.
-You should always use the example that comes packaged with the Agent as a base since that will be the most up-to-date configuration.
-Use [this sample configuration file][18] as an example, but note that the version there may be for a newer version of the Agent than what you've got installed.
+Use the [example configuration file][18] that comes packaged with the Agent as a base since it is the most up-to-date configuration. **Note**: the Agent version in the example may be for a newer version of the Agent than what you have installed.

 After you've configured `kafka.yaml`, [restart the Agent][19] to begin sending Kafka metrics to Datadog.